Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 Feedback is the transmission of evaluative or corrective information about an action, event, or process to the original or controlling source.

-In simple words, any evaluative information positive, negative, or constructive shared between an employer and an employee is called employee feedback.
+Simply put, any evaluative, positive, negative, or constructive criticism shared between an employer and an employee is called employee feedback.
 Employee feedback is a two-way mechanism.
-One may give and receive employee feedback to improve or enhance the work making the employees feel they are being heard.
+One may give and receive feedback to improve or enhance the work making the employees feel they are being heard.

-If done in a correct manner, employee feedback can shape a better organizational ecosystem leading to high employee engagement and organizational growth.
-The smoother the communication channel, the better will be the actions.
+If done in a correct manner, employee feedback culture can shape a better organizational ecosystem leading to high employee engagement and organizational values.
+The smoother the communication channel, the better the actions will be.
 Healthy and positive actions will eventually encourage and promote a culture of continuous employee feedback.

-According to Forbes, four out of 10 workers are actively disengaged when they get little or no employee feedback.
-This proves the importance of employee feedback in forming the employee experience.
+According to Forbes, four out of 10 workers are actively disengaged when they get little or no feedback.
+This proves the importance of employees to provide feedback in forming the employee experience.

 Why is employee feedback important?